agude/agude.github.io/_drafts/2021-01-18-data_science_interview_prep_case_study.md

 ### Data

-Now that we know what we're doing and how to measure it's success, it's time to figure out what data we can use.
+Now that we know what we're doing and how to measure its success, it's time to figure out what data we can use.
 Just based on how a company operates, you can make a really good guess as to the data they have.
-For Twitter we know they have to track Tweets, accounts, and logins, so they must have databases with those information.
+For Twitter we know they have to track Tweets, accounts, and logins, so they must have databases with that information.
 Here are what I think they contain:

 - **Tweets database**: Sending account, mentioned accounts, parent Tweet, Tweet text.